border

 In 2012 Henry Adams of The Smithsonia blog Articulations described Transcending Regionalism this way: “One of the most provocative exhibitions in the United States right now was organized by an institution that’s a bit off the beaten track: The Bone Creek Museum of Agrarian Art in David City, Nebraska…It’s impressive that such a small community has produced an ambitious exhibition and book of this scale, roughly on a par with those produced by America’s largest museums.”

-In 2014 AAA Living magazine listed the four top art museums in Nebraska.
-They included the Joslyn, Sheldon, Museum of Nebraska Art, and Bone Creek.
+Bone Creek Museum has been listed among the four top art museums in Nebraska by AAA Living Magazine.
+They are the Joslyn, Sheldon Museum of Art, Museum of Nebraska Art, and Bone Creek Museum.

-The museum has offered 42 exhibitions since 2007.
-Examples of artists from beyond the Midwest include Jean Terry who focused on farming in upstate New York.
-Canadian artist Denise Lemaster’s exhibition, “Canadian Foothills” was the museum’s first exhibition from beyond U.S. borders.
+The museum has offered more than 50 exhibitions since 2007.
+Examples of artists from beyond the Midwest include Jean Terry who focused on farming in upstate New York and Erin Hanson from Oregon.
+Canadian artist Denise Lemaster’s exhibition, “Canadian Foothills” was the museum’s first experience working with an international artist.

 The museum has drawn visitors from 50 states and 7 countries in its first seven years.
 The museum is supported by 292 members representing 30 states.
 Thirty volunteers serve as board members; educators; docents; receptionists; maintenance staff; and event set-up crews.